WENETVIETNAM/edge-action/README.md

-# Edge Service GitHub Action
+# Edge Action

-A GitHub Actions plugin that abstracts the Edge Service Platform's OpenAPI endpoints for package management and deployment.
+A GitHub Actions plugin that abstracts the Edge Platform's OpenAPI endpoints for package management and deployment.
 This action enables you to package, upload, and deploy applications to edge nodes using modular workflows.

 ## Features